;

 • Microwave the chocolate and ¼ cup water in a microwave-safe bowl for 20-second intervals (or heat in a heatproof bowl set over a saucepan of simmering water), occasionally stirring, until melted.

-• Using a light hand, gently fold the egg whites into the chocolate mixture in two additions, just until they’re incorporated each time.
+• Using a light hand, gently fold the egg whites into the chocolate mixture in two additions until they’re incorporated each time.

 • Scrape the batter into the prepared pan; top with the remaining 2-tablespoons sliced or roughly chopped almonds and the coconut palm sugar.